What is Dalkeith THI and CARS?

 The Heritage Lottery Fund (HLF) gives a grant to a local partnership managing a “Common Fund”.
 This contains funds from HLF, Historic Scotland, Midlothian Council and Dalkeith Business Renewal.

-The Partnership has agreed the priority projects and buildings within the Dalkeith THI and CARS and work is well advanced now on all the schemes.
+The Partnership agreed the priority projects and buildings within the Dalkeith THI and CARS and repair and restoration work is complete on all the schemes.

 How much money was available?